sendgrid/sendgrid-ruby/USAGE.md

 **This endpoint allows you to retrieve all of your current inbound parse settings.**

-The inbound parse webhook allows you to have incoming emails parsed, extracting some or all of the contnet, and then have that content POSTed by SendGrid to a URL of your choosing.
+The inbound parse webhook allows you to have incoming emails parsed, extracting some or all of the content, and then have that content POSTed by SendGrid to a URL of your choosing.
 For more information, please see our [User Guide](https://sendgrid.com/docs/API_Reference/Webhooks/parse.html).

 ### GET /user/webhooks/parse/settings